10 Healing Hobbies That Helped Me Survive Trauma

 1. Watercolor Painting

-Because healing, like water, resists control.
+Because healing, like water, absolutely does its best to resist control.

 Winsor & Newton Cotman Watercolor Set – Beginner-friendly, compact, and forgiving…like all good healing tools.